openstack-archive/cookbook-openstack-image/README.md

 Description
 ===========

 This cookbook installs the OpenStack Image service **Glance** as part of an OpenStack reference deployment Chef for OpenStack.
 The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Glance is installed from packages, optionally populating the repository with default images.
+This version is for deploying the 'Havana' release, the 'master' branch is currently working on the 'Icehouse' release.

 http://glance.openstack.org/

 Requirements
 ============

-Chef 0.10.0 or higher required (for Chef environment use).
+Chef 11 or higher is required.

 Cookbooks
 ---------